matthiewbhaines/CandidacyJournalClub/Hwang2018Notes.md

     + starting to see the spread on y and x axes, especially when combined
   + 1C: minor allele has similar effects, $\uparrow$ T1 (Y) and $\uparrow$ T2 (X)
     + no greater separation with bivariate analysis than would get with univariate

+- what is/are the hypotheses when conducting a GWAS?